Airport '77: Plot

-The Navy dispatches a sub-recovery ship, USS Cayuga, USS Agerholm and a flotilla of other vessels to the crash site, rescuing Gallagher.
-Stevens, meanwhile, has joined Cayuga via helicopter while Patroni stays on the mainland to study the aircraft's risks of imploding underwater, which he warns Gallagher about over the phone.
-Guided by Gallagher, Navy divers rig the plane with balloons and inflate them, slowly raising the aircraft.
-Just before the plane reaches the surface, a balloon breaks loose and pressure is reduced to stabilize the aircraft.
-A cargo hold door inside the plane bursts open and seawater floods the cabin; Chambers and Wallace's widow Karen drown, while Emily's injured friend Dorothy dies from her injuries.
-With time running out, air pressure is increased, raising the plane to the surface, and all survivors are quickly evacuated.
-Captain Gallagher and Stevens' assistant, Eve (whom Gallagher is in love with), become trapped inside and escape through the upper deck where they are fished out of the ocean by a Navy helicopter, as the 747 sinks under the waves for the last time.
-Stevens reunites with his daughter and tearfully hugs his grandson, while the helicopter carrying Gallagher and Eve lands aboard Agerholm, where they are both met by the grateful survivors.
+The Navy dispatches a flotilla including sub-recovery ship USS Cayuga and USS Agerholm.
+Gallagher is rescued.
+Stevens, aboard, Cayuga is warned by Patroni on the mainland of the aircraft's risk of imploding.
+Navy divers raise the aircraft with balloons, but just before the plane reaches the surface, a balloon breaks loose and a cargo door bursts, flooding the cabin with seawater, killing Chambers, Wallace's widow Karen, and an injured passenger.
+Additional air pressure lifts the plane to the surface, and all survivors are evacuated.
+Captain Gallagher and Stevens' assistant, Eve, are fished from the ocean by a Navy helicopter as the 747 sinks beneath the waves.
+Stevens reunites with Lisa and Benjy, while the helicopter carrying Gallagher and Eve lands aboard Agerholm, where they are met by the grateful survivors.